Managing pages

 • Select a relevant page, and then select Actions > Culture and Hostnames.

-4. Under Culture, in the Language field, specify the localization language for this node and all child pages.
+4. Under Domain, in the Language field, specify the localization language for this node and all child pages.

-5. Under Domains, select Add new Domain to add a new domain for this site node.
-Speidy the domain URL and language.
-To remove a domain, select the icon next to it.
+5. Under Domains, if necessary, select Add new Domain to add a new domain for this site node.
+Specidy the domain URL and language.
+To remove a domain, select Remove next to it.

 6. Select Save.